 When you should do recovery runs depends on your workout schedule, but at a minimum, do them after any training that is completed at or above your particular goal pace.
 You can also use recovery runs if you are feeling the symptoms of burnout, which can include an elevated heart rate, insomnia, and a lack of desire to train.

-Here are five tips for first-time recovery runners:
+Here are five tips for beginner and intermediate runners:

 1. Pick a flat course.